metrumresearchgroup/OpenBoneMin/README.md

 About
 =====

-A multiscale systems model of bone function, remodeling and health.
+A multiscale systems model of bone health and mineral homeostasis.

 Documentation
 =============